Openmesh-Network/core-resource-aggregation-poc/README.md

 ### IPFS
 The code for file sharing, splitting and all that.

+# Notes
+- The IPFS chunking thing breaks a thing up into 256
 # TODO:
 - ipfsInstance.Start() is blocking so gossip doesn't run
 - IPFS